lawsonjerry/bookstore-inventory/README.md

 1. Add `faker-js@5`, `jest@29`, `nanoId@3`, and `chalk@?`  to dev dependencies.

-# Instructions
+# Features

+- In, `inventory.js,` run ```makeInventory()``` to create new inventory using @faker & @nanoId.
+Items are stored in the `inventory.json` file
-- "node index.js view" shows you which books are in stock
+- type "node index.js view" in the command-line to view what books are in stock
-- To create new items in inventory, run the makeInventory function in the inventory.js file.
-- "node index.js buy (ibsn) (quanity)" If a user needs to buy something, they need to write buy, the ibsn of the items they want to buy, and the quantity.
+- type "node index.js buy (ibsn) (quantity)" to buy an item in stock.
+Make sure to write in the correct "ibsn" and the quantity to add the item to cart (cart.json)
-- "node index.js remove (ibsn)" removes a book from the cart based on the ibsn
+- type "node index.js removecart (ibsn)" to remove a book from the cart based on the ibsn.
+By default, it only removes one item from the book's overall quantity

+# Description
+**files in package**
+- `index.js`is where the application runs from